cathylawr12/commons-app-documentation/android/README.md

 This holds information on the Wikimedia Commons Android app.

+This application is an official Wikimedia Application that is meant to store photographical information.
+It was started up in 2012 and, while abandonned in 2014, has gone through a resurgence after 2015.
+This App is uploaded to the GooglePlay store and is constantly going through changes and maintenance.
+The photographs offered on the application are photograps of varying topics that can range from inanimate objects to landmarks.
+An example of information offered on the application:
+     Say the word "bow" is searched up - the results would be anything from the bow of a ship to the weapon to a river.
+The pictures on this application are stored into three slots: media, categories, and items.
+The photographs featured in this application are meant to document the world as a whole.
+They are a way to track both significant and insignificant occurences.

+Contributions are welcome from all over the world.
+Photographs on the application include those that are featured on the Wikipedia webpages.

 ## 👤 User Documentation

+This is information that will help volunteers begin their work.

 - [How to install and use the app](https://commons-app.github.io/index.html#usage)
 - [Getting app logs from Android Studio](https://commons-app.github.io/docs.html#getting-app-logs-from-android-studio)

 ## ❤️ Contributor Documentation

+To contribute to this project, volunteers are welcome to look at Issues that have already been raised.
+If you are just beginning to work on Open Source projects, beginner friendly Issues are available to look at.
+     Beginner friendly Issues are labeled as "Good First Issues".
+     These are visible on the main ReadME page that is seen on the apps-android-commons page.
+     They display Good First Issues, the state of the Android CI, where the preview of the app is available, and how much of the code is covered.

 - [Volunteers welcome!](Volunteers-welcome!.md)
 - [Translating the app](Translating-the-app.md)